Rafting in the Mother Lode

 The season is from March to September and the rapids are class I-II.

-North Fork of Stanislaus down to Big Trees State Park offers an extremely thrilling ride.
-With steep continuous whitewater rapids the first drop called beginners luck.
+North Fork of Stanislaus down to Big Trees State Park offers an extremely thrilling ride but there has to be enough snow melt to get you over the rocks.
+Keep an eye on the weather, and don’t wait for summer.
+The steep continuous whitewater rapids make a first first drop called Beginners Luck… More details are here.

-Within the first two miles of the trip, three of the Tuolumne's most notorious rapids: Rock Garden, Nemesis and Rams Head will convince you that this river is indeed as wild as it's name states.
-Clavey Falls is a series of three staircase drops that will take your breath away.
-Other rapids have equally intimidating names such as; Thread the Needle, Hell's Kitchen, and Rock Garden.
-On multi day trips stop at the sandy beach near "Rock Garden" to gather up the nerve and strength to push on.
+Flows spill out of the Hetch Hetchy held back by the O’Shaughnessy Dam.
+The river’s difficulty somewhat lessens as the season wears on but this is a class IV river and in the first two miles of the trip, three rapids: Rock Garden, Nemesis and Rams Head will prove that this river is still very wild.
+Clavey Falls is a series of three staircase drops and other rapids have equally intimidating names such as; Thread the Needle, Hell’s Kitchen, and Rock Garden.
+On multi day trips stop at the sandy beach near “Rock Garden” to rest and gather motivation to keep going the full 18 miles.

-The rafting season for the Tuolumne River is April through October the early months of the season offer the most thrills.
-It's a good idea to have rafted a class III or IV river and be in good condition before rafting the Tuolumne.
+The rafting season for the Tuolumne River is April through October, but the early months of the season offer the most excitement.
+More details about it and the much more difficult Cherry Creek are here.